ppy/osu-wiki/news/2025/2025-02-16-new-featured-artist-ludicin.md

 ![](https://assets.ppy.sh/artists/459/header.jpg)

-Some may know **Ludicin** for their track *Everlasting Eternity* produced for Beat Saber World Cup 2023, but osu! players specifically might recognize **Ludicin** for the Grand Finals tiebreaker to 2025's osu!mania 7K World Cup: [*Lost Requiem*](https://osu.ppy.sh/beatmapsets/2325151).
+Some may know **Ludicin** for their track *Everlasting Eternity* produced for Beat Saber World Cup 2023, but osu! players specifically might recognise **Ludicin** for the Grand Finals tiebreaker in 2025's osu!mania 7K World Cup: [*Lost Requiem*](https://osu.ppy.sh/beatmapsets/2325151).

 Regardless of how anyone knows **Ludicin**, everyone is aware of their musical prowess, and that's why they're one of our Featured Artists!